gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `project`: The GCP project where the bucket will be created.
 - `location`: The GCP location where the bucket will be created.
 - `gcs_bucket_labels`: A map of key value pairs to associate as labels on the created GCS bucket.
+- `credentials`: Local path to Google Cloud Platform account credentials in JSON format.
+- `access_token`: A temporary [OAuth 2.0 access token] obtained from the Google Authorization server.
 Example with S3:

 ```hcl